apache/druid/druid-0.23-release-notes.md

 This release includes several improvements for native batch ingestion:
 - Druid now emits a new metric when a batch task finishes waiting for segment availability. (#11090)
-- Added `segmentAvailabilityWaitTimeMs`, the time in milliseconds the milliseconds that a task waited for its segments to be handed off to Historical nodes, to `IngestionStatsAndErrorsTaskReportData` (#11090)
+- Added `segmentAvailabilityWaitTimeMs`, the duration in milliseconds that a task waited for its segments to be handed off to Historical nodes, to `IngestionStatsAndErrorsTaskReportData` (#11090)
 - Added functionality to preserve existing metrics during ingestion (#12185)
 - Parallel native batch task can now provide task reports for the sequential and single phase mode (e.g., used with dynamic partitioning) as well as single phase mode subtasks (#11688)
 - Added support for `RowStats` in `druid/indexer/v1/task/{task_id}/reports` API for multi-phase parallel indexing task (#12280)
-- Fixed the OOM failures in dimension distribution phase of parallel indexing (#12331)
+- Fixed the OOM failures in the dimension distribution phase of parallel indexing (#12331)
 - Added support to handle null dimension values while creating partition boundaries (#11973)

 ## Improvements to ingestion in general